Vespertine: Recording

-For the string and music box arrangements, she used Sibelius scorewriter software.
 In Iceland, programmers Jake Davies and Marius de Vries joined Björk for a writing session, laying down more tracks, in addition to nine already mixed.
 Then, she "set up camp [...] during summer" in a New York City loft, and began to work with harpist Zeena Parkins.
 Much of Vespertine was "composed, crafted and edited" in that loft, in what has been called the "Domestika sessions".
 Some tracks were recorded as an overdub "on top of a slave mixdown" of the Spanish sessions.
-As she wanted to write her own songs on music boxes, Björk contacted a music box company requesting transparent acrylic boxes because she wanted the sound to be "as hard as possible, like it was frozen".
-Björk decided to use instruments whose sound would not be compromised when downloaded from sites such as Napster.
-She explained: